 TRJFP Operations and PAYF Model

-“We intercept waste food, not donations.
+“We intercept waste food, [we do not take] donations.
 We have access to large supermarkets, food banks, wholesale, cafes, restaurants and many more,” Adam adds.
-According to the TRJFP website, donated food that has past the expiration date is inspected.
+According to the TRJFP website, donated food that has passed the expiration date is inspected.

 The cafes have a network of employees and volunteers, Smith highlights.
-Similar to any regular businesses, the cafes generate profit; however, the organization employs the “Pay As You Feel” model, which is considered a financial donation from the people to keep the cafes going.
+Similar to any regular business, the cafes generate profit; however, the organization employs a “Pay As You Feel” (PAYF) model, which is considered a financial donation from the people to keep the cafes going.
 The PAYF model simply allows customers to enjoy the food and pay the value they believe the meal deserves.